This Sunday in Worship from Pastor Darren:

 The bulletin will be available on our website as soon as possible.
 It will be in the green "Bulletins" box next to the livestreaming box on the home page.
 It will also be in the drop-down menu under the "Worship" tab on the home page.

-Pastor Diane has prepared devotions for July, which can be downloaded here.
+Pastor Diane has prepared devotions for October, which can be downloaded here.
+If you would prefer to have a copy of the October devotions mailed to you, please contact Pastor Diane.

 Last Sunday's service can be found below: